iconify/website/docs/usage/css/index.md

 ## Tools

-How to generate CSS for icons in Iconify ecosystem?
+How to generate CSS for icons in the Iconify ecosystem?

 There are several ways to do it: